google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/web-payment-apps.md

 ## Write frontend code

 The checkout frontend will be the actual interface that users will interact with.
-Here's a quick sample:
+Here's a quick sample.

 ```js
 let client;